-It may seem like a little thing (and in terms of mass, it doesn’t really get much smaller than the top few molecular layers that make up the surface of a liquid or solid), but the attractive forces that pull these molecules towards each other, are radically powerful in their impact on manufacturing processes.
+It may seem like a little thing (and in terms of mass, it doesn’t really get much smaller than the top few molecular layers that make up the surface of a liquid or solid), but the attractive forces that pull these molecules toward each other, are radically powerful in their impact on manufacturing processes.
 These forces are the unseen glue that holds modern manufacturing together, if you’ll pardon the somewhat literal pun.

-Chemical laws govern how reliably and strongly a liquid like an adhesive, ink, or coating will adhere to a solid.
+Chemical laws govern how reliably and strongly a liquid, like an adhesive, ink, or coating, will adhere to a solid.
 Measuring surface tension is part of the equation to predict how strong and reliable that adhesion will be.
 It’s not enough to merely know that scientific principles are a part of manufacturing processes.
 If you do not have quantitative evaluations of invisible forces, such as surface tension or surface energy, then you are leaving your process vulnerable to producing substandard products.

 It’s true what they say: you can’t manage what you don’t measure.

-The performance of a bond or coating, such as paint on a commercial airliner, glue holding a glass touchscreen on a phone, or the polymer coating on the end of an electrical cord protecting a life-saving ventilator from malfunctioning, relies on chemical properties of the top few molecular layers at the surface of liquids and solids.
+The performance of a bond or coating, such as paint on a commercial airliner, the glue holding a glass touchscreen on a phone, or the polymer coating on the end of an electrical cord protecting a life-saving ventilator from malfunctioning, relies on the chemical properties of the top few molecular layers at the surface of liquids and solids.

 Why is Surface Tension Important?